 Will your team hit their number in 2021?
 Are you concerned 2020’s goals will be even more difficult?
 When was the last time you reviewed your sales process?
 Do you have “Challengers” throughout your organization and can they find the “Mobilizers” within an account?
+During these challenging times, it may be more difficult to reach prospects – but that is where creativity is critical.

 Think back to the last client meeting you either lead or observed as a sales leader.
 If your experience is at all like a client meeting I recently observed; it went something like this: